anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 2001:db8::35 and ns2.example.org at 2001.db8::3535.
 Each of the transmitted records has a TTL of 3600 seconds.

-(TBD: I think the encoding for PTR and NS record data is wrong...)
+(TBD: The encoding of PTR and NS record data might be wrong...)

+# Acknowledgments
+{:numbered="false"}